TimDettmers/sparse_learning/README.md

 This repo contains a sparse learning library which allows you to wrap any PyTorch neural network with a sparse mask to emulate the training of sparse neural networks.
 It also contains the code to replicate our work [Sparse Networks from Scratch: Faster Training without Losing Performance](https://arxiv.org/abs/1907.04840).

+## Requirements

+The library requires PyTorch v1.2.
+You can download it via anaconda or pip, see [PyTorch/get-started](https://pytorch.org/get-started/locally/) for further information.
+For CUDA version < 9.2 you need to either compile from source, or install a new CUDA version along with a compatible video driver.

 ## Installation

 1. Install [PyTorch](https://pytorch.org/get-started/locally/).